Link building image

 Interestingly, it always seems to be the same people who reply late, making me think that there is some kind of strategy to doing so.

-Either that, or they’re just collectively bad at time-management.
+Either that, or they’re just bad at time-management.

 In my opinion though, it’s a massive gamble.
 Unless the publisher is running late creating their article or you have a quote that will blow their socks off, the chances are that your pitch is going to be ignored.